MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/customer-orders-overview.md

 Before you try to create customer orders in POS, you must configure the appropriate parameters in headquarters.
 These parameters can be found on the **Customer orders** tab of the **Commerce parameters** page.

-- **Default order type** – This is a legacy property and is not supported.
+- **Default order type** – This is a legacy property and isn't supported.
 - **Default deposit percentage** – Specify the percentage of the order total amount that the customer must pay as a deposit before an order can be confirmed.
 Depending on their privileges, store associates might be able to override the amount by using the **Deposit override** operation in POS, if that operation is configured for the transaction screen layout.
      > [!NOTE]
      > The deposit percentage setting is ignored if a business-to-business (B2B) type customer belonging to a customer hierarchy is added to the customer order.
 For such customers, the default deposit percentage is always set to zero, but the cashier can override the deposit percentage using the **Deposit override** operation.